bianliu1013/bianliu1013.github.io/source/_posts/2015-11-6-LeetCode - invalid parentheses.md

----
-layout: post
-title: leetcode -  invalid parentheses
+title: invalid parentheses
 date:   2015-11-6 11:23:32
-categories: leetcode c++
+categories: algothrim
+tags: algothrim
 ---

 Remove the minimum number of invalid parentheses in order to make the input string valid.
 Return all possible results.